For Participants

 More Info

-Children between 2 to 17 years old may qualify.
+Children between the ages of 2 to under 5 years old may qualify.

-The study involves up to four (4) in-person visits at our clinic and up to three (3) safety phone calls over a span of about seven (7) months.
+The study involves up to four in-person visits at our clinic and up to three phone calls over a span of about 7 months.
+Qualified participants may receive study medications and examinations at no cost.
+Compensation for time and travel is provided.

 Still have questions?
 See Frequently Asked Questions (FAQ).